IP Assignment Agreement Template

 - Non-Infringement: IP does not infringe third-party rights

-- No Liens: IP is free from liens, encumbrances, or other claims
+- No Liens: IP is clear of liens, encumbrances, or other claims

 - Authority: Legal authority to enter into the assignment